Spontaneous branes formation: Introduction

+In brane world scenarios, the key issue is the localization of fields on branes and the recovery of effective 4D gravity.
+The localization of gauge and spinor fields on branes is a necessary element of any brane model and is a widely discussed topic in the literature.
+The solutions representing the tensor-mode excitations in the presence of a brane are examined in~\cite{Cui:2020fiz,Xu:2022xxd} with a focus on the stability problem.
+It is proven that the extra-dimensional part of the metric is perturbatively stable provided that conditions \eqref{ghost} are valid.
+The stabilization of extra space as a pure gravitational effect has been studied in~\cite{2002PhRvD..66d4014G}.
+Analytical solutions allow for prompt study of the stability~\cite{Xu:2014jda,Xu:2022xxd,Liu:2009dt} of one-brane configurations in 5D space--time, and it is of interest to apply these results to the stability question in the presence of the two branes discussed here.

+The stabilization mechanism for the radion in two-brane models was proposed in~\cite{Csaki:1999mp}. {The numerical stability of extra dimensions was discussed in our paper~\cite{Nikulin:2020nub}.
+In the paper~\cite{Petriakova:2023klf}}, we used an alternative method---transforming the initial equation into one resembling the Schrödinger equation.

+The introduction of the warp factor in a D-dim metric~\cite{Oda_2000} facilitates analysis, especially in the fermion sector, as outlined in~\cite{Wan:2023usr} which provides a detailed analysis of this subject in even-dimensional space--time.
+Fermions in other types of extra metrics are studied in~\cite{Gogberashvili_2007,Dantas:2015dca}.

+Two-brane models are often based on the well-known 5D Randall--Sundrum model, describing two 3D thin branes located at two fixed points of the orbifold.
+The model has a fixed distance between the branes, which is one of its disadvantages.
+A substantial amount of references can be found in~\cite{Olechowski:2024wcf}.
+The formation of multiple thick branes is considered in, e.g.,~\cite{Bronnikov:2007kw}.

 In this study, we discuss a new class of branes with properties depending on initial conditions that form under the horizon at high energies.
 There are no a priori assumptions on the existence of branes.
-We consider purely gravitational action with the simplest extension to gravity with higher derivatives, see \eqref{SfR}, \eqref{fR}.
-The assumed metric \eqref{metric} describes a variety of manifolds with different topologies.
-In this framework, a variety of the brane metrics can be formed depending on the initial conditions.
-The set of most interesting metrics describing two branes located at finite distance from each other are studied here in detail.
-It is shown that there exists a specific metric of the set that can solve the hierarchy problem.
+We consider purely gravitational action with the simplest extension to gravity with higher derivatives; see \eqref{SfR} and \eqref{fR}.
+Our analysis demonstrates that one-brane metrics represent exceptions rather than the norm, and we are particularly interested in the set of metrics that describe two branes, located at a finite distance from each other.
+In this framework, the distance between the branes depends on the initial conditions.